pomerium/documentation/content/docs/k8s/reference.md

                 <code>caSecret</code>&#160;&#160;

                     <strong>string</strong>&#160;
+                    (namespace/name)

                 </p>
                 <p>

-                    CASecret should refer to a k8s secret with key `ca.crt` containing CA certificate that, if specified, would be used to populate `sslrootcert` parameter of the connection string
+                    CASecret should refer to a k8s secret with key <code>ca.crt</code> containing CA certificate that, if specified, would be used to populate <code>sslrootcert</code> parameter of the connection string.
                 </p>

+                    Format: reference to Kubernetes resource with namespace prefix: <code>namespace/name</code> format.

             </td>
         </tr>